Salomon S-Lab X-Series Review Facts

 This is Salomon's first attempt at a hybrid shoe and luckily, it is a great road to trail shoe.
-The small lugs work well on light trail.
-There is no rock plate and minimal cushioning which doesn't makes it suitable tough, technical terrain.
+The small lugs work well on the light trails.
+There is no rock plate and minimal cushioning which doesn't make it suitable on tough, technical terrains.
 The Contagrip outsole and flexibility do a great job of sticking to wet, slippery surfaces.

 Originally priced at $160 USD, this is a pricey shoe, but consider the amount of technology and how durable the shoe is, it is definitely worth the price.

 For a trail shoe, there isn’t a ton of traction in this shoe.
 It won’t handle deep mud or snow very well but it provides great traction on roads, wet slippery surfaces, and light, buffed out trails.
 There is a section of hard rubber on the heel portion of the outsole, which provides additional traction when running steep downhill sections.
 Overall, this shoe offers the kind of traction you would expect from a road to trail shoe.

 This shoe was engineered for experienced runners with good foot strength.
 As such, the outsole and minimal cushioning were built to make the shoe very flexible.
 The flexibility will allow for natural movement and give the runner a fast

 , responsive ride.
 The forefoot flexibility is especially great for a nice solid toe off and adding to your overall speed.